Fascism in the United States: Black Legion

 In 1925, Virgil Effinger established the paramilitary Black Legion, a violent white supremacist offshoot of the KKK that sought to establish fascism in the United States by launching a revolution against the federal government.
-The Black Legion was active in the Midwestern United States in the 1920s and the 1930s and grew to prominence during the Great Depression.
-The FBI estimated its membership numbered "at 135,000, including a large number of public officials, including Detroit's police chief."
+The Black Legion was active in the Midwest in the 1920s and 1930s, growing to prominence during the Great Depression.
+The FBI estimated its membership numbered "135,000, including a large number of public officials, including Detroit's police chief."
 Historians have suggested lower estimates.

 The Black Legion is widely viewed as having been an even more violent and radical offshoot of the Klan.
 In 1936, the group was suspected of having killed as many as 50 people, according to the Associated Press, including Charles Poole, an organizer for the federal Works Progress Administration.
 Eleven men were found guilty of Poole's murder.
 The Associated Press described the organization as "a group of loosely federated night-riding bands operating in several States without central discipline or common purpose beyond the enforcement by lash and pistol of individual leaders' notions of 'Americanism.'"
 Nearly 50 Legionnaires were ultimately convicted of murder, conspiracy to commit murder, kidnapping, arson, and perjury.
 Although it was responsible for numerous attacks, the Black Legion remained limited in size and ultimately petered out.